NOVA: Next-step Open-Vocabulary Autoregression for 3D Multi-Object Tracking in Autonomous Driving: Abstract

 \section{Abstract}

 Generalizing across unknown targets is critical for open-world perception, yet existing 3D Multi-Object Tracking (3D MOT) pipelines remain limited by closed-set assumptions and ``semantic-blind'' heuristics.
-To address this, we propose Next-step Open-Vocabulary Autoregression (NOVA), an innovative paradigm that shifts 3D tracking from traditional fragmented distance-based matching toward generative spatio-temporal semantic modeling.
+To address this, we propose Next-step Open-Vocabulary Autoregression (NOVA), an autoregressive association formulation that shifts the data association stage from fragmented distance-based matching toward trajectory-conditioned spatio-semantic modeling.
 NOVA reformulates 3D trajectories as structured spatio-temporal semantic sequences, enabling the simultaneous encoding of physical motion continuity and deep linguistic priors.
 By leveraging the autoregressive capabilities of Large Language Models (LLMs), we transform the tracking task into a principled process of next-step sequence completion.
 This mechanism allows the model to explicitly utilize the hierarchical structure of language space to resolve fine-grained semantic ambiguities and maintain identity consistency across complex long-range sequences through high-level commonsense reasoning.
 Extensive experiments on nuScenes, V2X-Seq-SPD, and KITTI demonstrate the superior performance of NOVA.
 Notably, on the nuScenes dataset, NOVA achieves an AMOTA of $22.41\%$ for Novel categories, yielding a significant $20.21\%$ absolute improvement over the baseline.
 These gains are realized through a compact 0.5B autoregressive model.
 Code will be available at \url{https://github.com/xifen523/NOVA}.